 4.3 Research findings on the hypothesis testing

-The analysis of standardized regression weights reveals a significant direct influence of TM on destination image, with a p-value of 0.001 and a regression weight of 0.787.
+The analysis of standardized regression weights reveals a significant direct influence of TM on the destination image, with a p-value of 0.001 and a regression weight of 0.787.
 Additionally, the results also indicate that destination image has a direct impact on the intention to revisit the destination, with a p-value of 0.001 and an estimated weight of 0.79.
 This implies that if tourists receive good TM, they will have a positive perception of the destination, and with a positive destination image, they are more likely to have a higher intention to revisit the destination.

-The results of the bootstrapping analysis indicate that TM have an indirect influence on the intention to revisit the destination through destination image.
+The results of the bootstrapping analysis indicate that TM has an indirect influence on the intention to revisit the destination through destination image.
 The estimated weight is 0.620, and the p-value is 0.01.
 This means that if tourists receive positive TM, it will increase their intention to revisit the destination through a positive perception of the destination image.

 Table 5.
 Research findings on the hypotheses testing